 Knowledge production, dissemination, and curricula, building modern dynamic interaction between students and educators, between higher education and society are the most critical issues facing higher education today.
 Similarly, in the early 21st century, we see science, technology innovation, political and economic views becoming increasingly diverse.

-In this article, we will guide you towards an extensive analysis and the most effective professional procedures to identify risks and provide detailed, actionable recommendations for mitigating campus cybersecurity risks and improving cyber threat protection with strong focus on GSFE backup.
+In this article, we will guide you towards an extensive analysis and the most effective professional procedures to identify risks and provide detailed, actionable recommendations for mitigating campus cybersecurity risks and improving cyber threat protection with a strong focus on GSFE backup.

 What is Google G Suite for Education (GSFE)?

-Google G Suite for Education is an innovative tool to enable new ways of learning and emboldens academic society to try new approaches to education management process and enhance digital collaboration.
+Google G Suite for Education is an innovative tool to enable new ways of learning and emboldens academic society to try new approaches to the education management process and enhance digital collaboration.
 Modes of knowledge delivery became utterly flexible, and many campus users depend on Google collaboration tools, including Gmail, Google Drive, Google Calendar, Vault, Docs, Sheets, Slides, Sites.

 In the parallel universe, the cybercrime landscape is rapidly evolving, and higher education institutions are susceptible to cyberattacks, as the greatest weapons in the cybersecurity arms race increase.

-Higher Ed IT professionals and leaders examine best practices to safeguard from cyberattacks, while cyber criminals demonstrate innovations in developing aggressive stealth strategies.
+Higher Ed IT professionals and leaders examine best practices to safeguard from cyberattacks, while cybercriminals demonstrate innovations in developing aggressive stealth strategies.

 Contemporary campus IT systems are complex and interdependent.
 Higher Education institutions own responsibility for various types of protected data: personal, educational, medical, financial, copyright, and research.